 Students are required to bring supportive documentation to their appointment with DIBP.
 If a student is unable to submit the required documentation at the appointment, on approval from DIBP, they may be permitted a short duration to produce this documentation for it to be considered for the student visa application.

 International students on student visas may be permitted to take a formal Leave of Absence for limited circumstances for one semester (up to 6 months).
 Students can seek approval where they can demonstrate compassionate or compelling circumstances have impacted on their course progress or wellbeing.
 In these circumstances, international students may be permitted to suspend their studies and avoid visa cancellation.
-Students must contact the International Student Visa Officer for further advice regarding their circumstances and how taking leave will affect their student visa.
+Students must contact the Student Advisors – International Student Visas for further advice regarding their circumstances and how taking leave will affect their student visa.

 If a break in study is intended and students do not meet the grounds for formal Leave of Absence, then students are required to withdraw from their course/program and apply for re-admission through Curtin International This will lead to student visa cancellation and students will be required to apply for a new student visa once they are ready to re-commence studies.